 The New Biology Graduate Fellows Program is funded by a grant from the USDA NIFA National Needs Fellows.
 Travel awards are made possible by contributions from the Department of Animal Sciences, Department of Crop Sciences, and College of ACES Research and Academic Programs.
 Graduate students can apply to two annual competitions (Fall and Spring) and three travel awards of $500 are available per competition.
 Qualifying students are required to be New Biology fellows.
 Applications to the New Biology Fellows Program are accepted year round.
 To qualify for the New Biology Fellows Program, graduate students must demonstrate that their research applies quantitative, informatics, or statistical techniques to the improvement of animal or plant production.
 Travel awards support the presentation of this research at conferences.
 Deadlines for the students to submit applications to the New Biology Fellows Program and associated travel award are April 15 and November 15 of each year for the Spring/Summer and Fall competition, respectively.

 Applications are considered twice a year.
 Depending on the number of graduate students enrolled two to four travel awards are available to animal sciences graduate students.
-Students must first submit their applications to the Animal Sciences Graduate Contact (firstname.lastname@example.org) for evaluation and ranking.
+Students must first submit their applications to the Animal Sciences Graduate Contact, Carolyn Thomas (firstname.lastname@example.org) for evaluation and ranking.
 Graduate students can apply to two annual competitions (up to one award per student and year).
 Deadlines for the students to submit applications to the department are February 15 and September 15 of each year for the Spring and Fall competition, respectively.
 The Department of Animal Sciences will then forward the maximum number of allowed nominations on to the Graduate College for further consideration.
 Forms and detailed information for this award can be found at the Graduate College website http://www.grad.illinois.edu/general/travelaward.

 Financial aid may be requested on the application form for admission to graduate study in the Department of Animal Sciences.
 Continuing students may apply for financial aid by writing the head of department.
 Such an application should include a current resume that includes scholastic, research, and other relevant accomplishments during graduate study.
 Additional information on financial support is available from the Graduate College or from the Office of Student Financial Aid.